10 Celebrities Who Refused to Go to the Grammys

 1. Frank Ocean

-His album, Blonde was long awaited and many of his fans probably thought it was a given that he would get a nod.
+His album, Blonde was long-awaited and many of his fans probably thought it was a given that he would get a nod.
 However, he didn’t even bother submitting his work to be nominated.
-In today’s world, it seems like Frank Ocean is the most vocal musician against the academy.
+Frank Ocean became very vocal against the academy.

 “That institution certainly has nostalgic importance,” he told The New York Times.
 “It just doesn’t seem to be representing very well for people who come from where I come from, and hold down what I hold down.”